shabin5785/LearnAngularJS/Doc_4.md

   ]}

   Now the child components cannot be loaded inside router-outlet put for parent.
 For above, server component is parent and is usually loaded in app-root where it is inside router-outlet. now :id cannot load there.
 So we need to put a router-outlet within server component where we wants its childs to be loaded.

+Doing this causes the child routes to load in same page as parent.
+Not on separate page, as they are now nested routes, so within same page.